schmiddim/Coursera_Capstone/Week5Introduction.md

 ## Datasources
 - I will use the Squarespace API to get Data about restaurants, hotels etc..
 - Wikidata Query Service for population Data

+## How data will be used to solve the problem
+1. I will declare some cities with
+    - a negative Score
+    - a neutral Score
+    - a positive Score
+  to define the boundaries.
+2. I will group venue types (hotels, restaurants,souvenir shops, ... ) to categories that affect the touristy score.
+  This will be set in a relation to the population density of the city.

+3. Now I can use the scores from point 1. and the numbers from point 2. to label cities with the scoring value.